4.8out of 3,000+ reviews

 Floating: Adjustable Rate Mortgages (ARMs)

-The most popular type of floating mortgages is the Adjustable Rate Mortgage (ARM).
+The most popular type of floating mortgage is the Adjustable Rate Mortgage (ARM).
 As the name suggests, the interest rates for this type of mortgage adjusts over the life of the loan.
 These loans tend to come in one, five, or seven-year periods.
 The period refers to the amount of time at the beginning of the loan where the rate stays fixed.
 After this initial period, the interest rate on the mortgage fluctuates with the federal interest rate.
 How much it fluctuates will depend on the federal interest rate and the terms of your loan.

 In practice, this type of loan is less expensive in the beginning and more expensive in the end.
 Many borrowers use this lending product to access higher borrowing amounts.
 However, ARMs have been a major cause of mortgage default in the past.